 And the latest big news: no audits to be done!
 Well… The truth is, this isn’t entirely true.
 It is true that they are no longer required, but the regulation speaks of a periodic verification of the model.
 That is, without having the need to do a formal audit every two years as currently required by the Law, it does make it clear that the data protection system needs to be reviewed.
 In addition, with the significant increase in fines, few organizations will risk not having as up-to-date as possible, either through formal audits or documented reviews.

-Also, to comply with all of the above, to be proactive and to show proper traceability in compliance with the Data Protection Regulations, we find it essential to have software tools that help us to comply with the regulations and that also serve as a test element of diligence and proactivity in such compliance.
+Also, to comply with all of the above, be proactive and show adequate traceability in compliance with Data Protection Regulations, It seems essential to us to have software tools that help us comply with the regulations and that also serve as proof of diligence and proactivity in said compliance.

 GlobalSuite® Data Protection